JohnGrubba/ezauth/docs/getting-started/email_config.md

 - `{{code}}`: The confirmation code to confirm the email address.
 - `{{time}}`: Time remaining before the confirmation code expires in minutes. (e.g. 5)
 - `{{username}}`: The username of the user wanting to verify their email address.

-!!!
-Info "Default Placeholders"
-    Every E-Mail template which is directed at a registered user will be able to use any of the properties of the user in the database.
-This includes the `username`, `email`, `id`, and any other property you might have added to the user object.

 ### 2. **Welcome Email**
 - Can be enabled in the `config.json` file.